albertleonardo/CREW/README.md

 ![Image Alt text](/images/CREW_cat_2.png)

 ## In a Nutshell
-1.6 Million examples with both P and S arrival times recorded on three components for five minutes
+1.6 Million examples with both P and S arrival times recorded on three components for five minutes.
+This is what you will find:

 ![Image Alt text](/three_example_from_crew.png)
 ![Image Alt text](/one_example_from_crew.png)